 Their debut single "Meet in the Middle", released via Arista Records Nashville in 1991, made them the first country band ever to hit #1 on the country music charts with a debut single.
 Over 30 singles followed in the band's tenure, including four more chart-toppers: "How Your Love Makes Me Feel", "One More Day", "Beautiful Mess", and "I Believe".
 Although the hits faded after the Turn of the Millennium, the band has continued to record and play to this day.

 The band's sound is defined by three-part bluegrass-style vocal harmonies, with an unsually heavy rhythm section for the country genre, alongside a myriad of solos on piano, mandolin, and Telecaster.
 While later albums borrowed more heavily from pop and Christian music, the same six-man lineup has held since 1989, and other than string sections, they have never used session musicians on recordings.
+Their fourth album, 1996's IV, was the first country album to be recorded entirely on a digital console.

 Diamond Rio are also thirteen-time Grammy Award nominees, with one win in 2011 for The Reason.